 4. Protect Your Mouth and Jaws with Mouthguards

-Mouthguards are a crucial piece of protective equipment that safeguard against facial injuries.
+Mouthguards are a crucial piece of protective equipment that safeguards against facial injuries.

-• Dental Protection: Mouthguards prevent dental injuries such as broken teeth, chipped teeth, and injuries to the lips, cheeks, and tongue.
+- Dental Protection: Mouthguards prevent dental injuries, such as broken or chipped teeth, and injuries to the lips, cheeks, and tongue.

 5. Goalie-Specific Gear